nicon44/starknet-forms/README.md

 # Next steps

-1. We found a technical issue: the questions and answers in forms can't be too long, because they are limited by the length of felt type in cairo.
+1. We found a technical issue: the questions and answers in forms cannot be too long, because they are limited by the length of felt type in cairo.
 So, when you introduce a question/answer that is too long, the transaction fails.
 One of the possibilities we thought to solve this is to save the hash of the questions / answers, instead of the entire string.
-We would need to add a database that stores the real questions and answers from where we can get them, and use the data returned from the smart contract to compare with what's in the database to make sure nothing was altered.
-This also would be good because we could use less storage, something that we know it's expensive in Starknet.
+We would need to add a database that stores the real questions and answers from where we can get them, and use the data returned from the smart contract to compare with what is in the database to make sure nothing was altered.
+This also would be good because we could use less storage, something that we know it is expensive in Starknet.

 2. In my results page, we would like to show the user not only the score, but all his answers, compared to the correct answers.